samjdavis13/mutable-constant/_posts/2014-10-25-Google-inbox.md

 ---
 So a few days ago now, [Google][1] unveiled a new email client named [Inbox][2], which shares the same basic idea as [MailBox][3] by Dropbox — that is, one that is focussed on triage and treating your email like a to do list.
 For me, personally, this is exactly how I like to approach email.
 I feel as though this is the only way for me to approach it without becoming enfuriated.

 As I generally like a lot of the things that Google ships, I am pretty excited about this.
 That being said, Inbox is currently invite only.
-I have access to it, and would like to share it with some of my reader, so I thought I would run a super simple competition.
+I have access to it, and would like to share it with some of my readers, so I thought I would run a super simple competition.

 To enter: Leave a comment